OWASP/www-policy/finance/expense-reimbursement.md

 The OWASP Foundation will reimburse travel expenses incurred on behalf of the Foundation for staff, Board members when traveling to Board Meetings and OWASP Global AppSec conferences, and approved OWASP conference keynote speakers for their respective speaking opportunity.
 Travel which is explicitly not reimbursable includes leaders or members attending OWASP Conferences unless as a keynote speaker or in an official capacity as a Director of the Foundation.

 Travel expenses include, but are not limited to economy airfare, or premium economy if the flight is greater than seven hours, ground transportation, parking, food & beverage, lodging, and other daily business-related expenses.
 When arranging airfare for extended trips, including a weekend night stay at the convenience of the Foundation may result in a cost savings.
-Extra lodging expenses in these particular extended trip cases are reimbursable.
+Extra lodging expenses in these particular extended trip cases may be reimbursable and require pre-approval with additional documentation.

 In cases where lodging is pre-arranged and direct billed by the Foundation as part of a room block, reimbursement requests for alternative lodging will be denied.
 Travel benefits are not transferable.